19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 [42/2005 wef 01/01/2006]

-### Persons entitled to be present at nomination
+### Persons entitled to be present during nomination proceedings

 31\.
-No person other than the Returning Officer, the candidates and their respective proposers and seconders and one other person (if any) appointed in writing by each candidate shall, except with the consent of and for the purpose of assisting the Returning Officer, be entitled to be present at the proceedings specified in sections 29 and 32.
+The following persons, and no others, shall be entitled to be present at the proceedings specified in sections 29 and 32:

+(a) the candidates;

+(b) each candidate’s proposer, seconder and assentors;

+(c) one other person (if any) appointed in writing by each candidate;

+(d) the Returning Officer and such other persons authorised by the Returning Officer to assist him at such proceedings; and

+(e) any other person with the written permission of the Returning Officer to be present at those proceedings.

+[18/2005 wef 06/06/2005]

 ### Withdrawal of candidature

-32\.—(1) A candidate may before 12 noon on the day of nomination, but not afterwards, withdraw his candidature by giving a notice to that effect signed by him to the Returning Officer.
+32\.—(1) A candidate may before 12 noon on the day of nomination, but not afterwards, withdraw his candidature by giving, in person, a notice to that effect signed by him to the Returning Officer.

 [18/2005 wef 06/06/2005]